utdb/judged/README.md

 `datalog.py exact --help`: Gets the full list of options for the `exact` variant of JudgeD.

-`datalog.py deterministic -v`: runs an interactive deterministic datalog prompt in verbose mode, showing each statement is it is processed.
+`datalog.py deterministic -V`: runs an interactive deterministic datalog prompt in verbose mode, showing each statement is it is processed.

 `datalog.py deterministic -f color -v -i examples/power.dl`: `-f color`